nfraz007/danish_portfolio_api_v2/README.md

 * back-end : Codeigniter, PHP, Mysqli, JSON
 * Software : Xampp (or any local server), Any browser

+# API End Point
+* To get data for home page
+* To get data for experience page
+* To get data for project page
+* To get data for certificate page

 # Setup and Installation
 * Download the zip file of this directory.
 * Copy the file into your xampp htdocs location. by default the location is **C://xampp/htdocs**